wildfly/quickstart/ejb-security-plus/README.md

 The application server checks the properties files for modifications at runtime so there is no need to restart the server after changing these files.

-Start JBoss Enterprise Application Platform 6.1 or JBoss AS 7.2
+Start JBoss Enterprise Application Platform 6.1
 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.